tokland/rails-base/README.md

 # Rails-base

-Here I'll keep a base Rails tree to start new projects.
+Template tree to start new Rails 3 projects.